piranna/piranna.github.io/_posts/2022-08-04-Linting-@-Dyte.md

 needed to be provided read access by hand for all the repos that would need to be used from.

-For that reasons, we decided to take an aproach more aligned on how [Github Actions](https://github.com/features/actions) works, allowing us to simplify the process by removing the addition of useless environment variables, and make it more secure.
+For that reasons, we decided to take an approach more aligned on how [Github Actions](https://github.com/features/actions) works, allowing us to simplify the process by removing the addition of useless environment variables, and make it more secure.
 The first step was obviously remove the usage of the